A 115 km long wall that dates back to 2400 years ago.

-In western Iran a wall along 115 has been discovered, km near the city Sar Pol- and Zahab in the province of Kermanshah, they call it the Persian Wall
+In western Iran, a 115 km long wall was discovered near the city Sar Pol- e Zahab in the province of Kermanshah, they call it The Persian Wall

-The Iranian archaeologists who are studying it immediately after the discovery define it as the Persian Wall and declare that this stone wall was built between the 4th century BC and the 6th century AD C. and it is a new discovery that still needs to be studied.
+The Iranian archaeologists who are studying it immediately after the discovery call it The Persian Wall and claim that this stone wall was built between the XNUMXth century BC and the XNUMXth century AD.
+C. and it is a new discovery that still has to be studied.

 Preliminary investigations confirm that the wall made of about one million cubic meters of stone, a work that most likely required a huge workforce in addition to a long time and a very large amount of materials.

 The population that lives in the neighboring area of this wall, had known for some time of the presence of this wall but they did not know the history and call it Gawri wall